Metric Differential Privacy at the User-Level Via the Earth Mover's Distance: Introduction

 \subsection{Details of Our Contributions}

 We consider $n$ users who hold datasets $\{K_i\}_{i=1}^n$, each containing elements from a \emph{data domain $\calX$} of size $k=|\calX|$.
 Let $d_\calX$ denote a distance metric defined over $\calX$.
-WLOG, we consider $d_\calX$ to be a normalized distance metric, i.e., all measures of distance are normalized to be at most $1$.
-Let $\tK_i$ denote the normalized version of the dataset $K_i$. $\emd$ between any pair of datasets $\{K_i, K_i'\}$ can be defined by first normalizing them to $\{\tilde{K}_i, \tilde{K}_i'\}$, and then using $d_\calX$ to measure the minimum cost of transporting $\tilde{K}_i$ to $\tilde{K}_i'$.
+WLOG, we consider $d_\calX$ to be normalized such that all measures of distance are at most $1$.
+Furthermore, we will let $\tK_i$ denote the dataset $K_i$, where each point in $K_i$ has a weight of $\frac{1}{|K_i|}$.
+The $\emd$ between any pair of datasets $\{K_i, K_i'\}$ can be defined by first representing them in $\{\tilde{K}_i, \tilde{K}_i'\}$, and then using $d_\calX$ to measure the minimum cost of transporting $\tilde{K}_i$ to $\tilde{K}_i'$, where cost measures the sum of all distances moved by each point, weighted by the weight of that point.
 The global dataset is given by $K_{G} = K_1 \cup \cdots \cup K_n$, and there is an aggregator who wants to privately compute a query $V(K)$.
 In the \textbf{central model}, the aggregator already holds $K_i$ from each user, and applies a private mechanism $\calM(K_G)$ to obtain a private estimate for $V$.
 In the \textbf{local model}, the users do not trust the aggregator, and communicate private messages $\{m_i = \calM_i(K_i)\}$ to the aggregator.
 The aggregator then post-processes these messages $\calV(m_1, \ldots, m_n)$ to output a private estimate of $V$.
 For simplicity, in this work we assume the mechanisms $\calM_i$ to be non-interactive.

 We also make a distinction between \emph{bounded} and \emph{unbounded} data.
 Note that boundedness here refers to the size of each user's dataset and \textit{not} the number of the users -- throughout the paper, we assume that the number of users, $n$, is fixed and publicly known.
 In our specific context, bounded data corresponds to the case where the size of each user's dataset is publicly known, and the mechanism $\calM$ only needs to preserve privacy between datasets of the same size.
 Furthermore, in the central model, each user's dataset has the \textit{same} public size.
 The benefit of this simplification is that algorithm analysis is easier.
 Such a bounded data setting has been considered in many previous works (see ~\cite{bookDP}).
 We also consider the general unbounded data setting where each user can have datasets of varying sizes, with the size being \textit{private} as well.